KxSystems/docs/docs/ref/system.md

 system x     system[x]
 ```

-Where `x` is a string representing a [system command](../basics/syscmds.md) and any parameters to it, executes the command and returns any result.
+Where `x` is a string representing a system command and any parameters to it, executes the command and returns the result as a list of character vectors.

 !!! note "The system command does not include a leading `\`."